 Twenty-one years ago this summer, I went into a pet store in Dublin, Ohio to buy some supplies for my miniature schnauzer when I walked by a tall black wire cage with three kittens inside of it.
 Although our family had only ever owned schnauzers and definitely considered itself a "dog family" I had always loved kittens (who doesn't love kittens?) and when given the opportunity to interact with them, I couldn't resist.
 These kittens were no exception; however, they were unlike any kittens I had encountered.
 They had the most beautiful markings, soft, sleek fur and while most cats gave me a bit of an allergic reaction, these little guys didn't seem to bother my allergies at all.
 I took the kittens out of the cage one by one and when I picked up the last kitten, he seemed very lethargic and sort of drooped accross the palm of my hand.
 I explained to the manager that the kitten seemed to be ill, he politely explained that the kitten was probably just tired.
 I left the pet store troubled at the worker's lack of concern for the kitten and didn't sleep much that night.

 listening to her amazing Bengal stories and deciding that one day I would have a cattery.
 Several years later, while looking for a silver spotted boy, I met Donna Newsome of Bengal Mania who encouraged me follow my heart, work with the breed AND KEEP MY STANDARDS HIGH.
-Today RAHIMI BENGALS is a small, but growing, cattery about 20 minutes Northeast of Columbus, Ohio.
+Today RAHIMI BENGALS is a small, but growing, cattery in the Greater Central Ohio Area.
 Although honest breeders will tell you that not every story within a cattery ends with a "Happily Ever After", they will also without a doubt express that the magic of working with the Bengal far outweighs the challenges responsible breeders face.
 It is an honor to contribute to such an aesthetically appealing, personality- forward breed and with people who have the heart to preserve and improve the Bengal bloodline.
 I hope you enjoy viewing our Bengals online and I look forward to helping you pick out the purr-fect new addition to your family.

 The next day, I told a coworker about the kitten and I asked if he would go pick up the kitten for me and deliver him to my brother who would care for the kitten until I completed my shift.
 My coworker agreed.
 Now came the tricky part, I knew that my parents (I was still living with them at the time) would not be on-board with the idea of a cat living in the house, so my brother agreed to meet my coworker at my bedroom window to smuggle the kitten into my room and that is exactly what we did.